polterguy/sulphur-five/README.md

 # Sulphur Five

-An extremely optimised alternative to DropBox and Google Drive.
+An Open Source alternative to DropBox and Google Drive.